karenpayneoregon/delete-on-close/readme.md

-# Delete on close
+# Windows Forms delete temp file on closing application

-TODO
+VB.NET code sample showing how to create a temporary self deleting file on application close or if the application terminates unexpectedly.

+Microsoft TechNet article location **TODO**